 In some, circumstances, the Firm and or the IAR may receive 12b-1 fees, but receipt of such fees will require disclosing this conflict of interest on Client Agreements.
 Client is advised that, in addition to the annual advisory fee set forth above, each mutual fund in which assets are invested will incur separate investment advisory fees and other expenses for which Client will bear a proportionate share.
 Mutual Fund and ETF securities carry inherent costs and expenses for operating, redemption, and management they may also be subject to contingent deferred sales charges (CDSC charges) that are incurred even if the shares are converted to a different share class rather than sold within a particular period of time.
-Certain funds may assess to clients a mutual fund surcharge in connection with purchases and redemptions.
-Please contact our office for more information or to request individual prospectuses for additional information on these fees.
+Certain funds may assess to clients a mutual fund surcharge/service charge in connection with purchases and redemptions.
+Please contact us to request additional information on these fees.